Bcadren/crawl/crawl-ref/docs/crawl_manual.rst

 Your chance of failing to cast a spell properly depends on your skills, your intelligence, the level of the spell and whether you are wearing heavy armour.
-The chance of miscasting a spell is displayed on the spell screen, and coloured based on expected severity (yellow for moderate damage, light red for major damage, red for extreme damage, and magenta for potentailly lethal damage).
+The chance of miscasting a spell is displayed on the spell screen, and coloured based on severity (yellow for moderate damage, light red for major damage, red for extreme damage, and magenta for potentially lethal damage).
-Wild magic is unpredictable—the consequences of a miscast can potentially be worse than expected.

 Be careful of magic-using enemies!
 Some of them can use magic just as well as you, if not better, and often use it intelligently.